 To get a good view on the intersection you can grab a coffee in the Starbucks that is located on the first floor right on the square.

 Asakusa is one of Tokyo’s oldest and most atmospheric districts.
-It’s centrally located, near to the busy hubs in Ueno and the Skytree areas, but the best way to get there is to take the boat from Hamarikyu Gardens (unfortunately this isn’t free!).
+It’s centrally located, near to the busy hubs in Ueno and the Skytree areas and it’s one of the best places to stay in Tokyo.
+The best way to get there is to take the boat from Hamarikyu Gardens (unfortunately this isn’t free!).

 The main attraction in Asakusa for tourists and Japanese alike is the Senso-ji temple complex.
 Senso-ji dates back to 645 and this makes it Tokyo’s oldest temple, and walking through its fabulous gateways is a highlight.
 The complex consists of the main Buddhist temple and outbuildings as well as a lovely garden and a Shinto shrine.
 It will take a good couple of hours to look around everything here properly.